xwiki-contrib/sandbox/xwiki-authentication-ntlm/README.txt

 = What it does =

-Support NTLM and BAsic authenticator and fallback on generic LDAP authenticator if it fails.
+Support NTLM and Basic authenticator (from browsers not supporting NTLM).

 = This authenticator execute the following process =

-* if no login is provided it tries to find an NTLM token in the HTTP headers ** if one is found it tried to resolve the token into a proper LDAP identifier
+* if it can find NTLM or Basic header it tries to resolve the user name and search it in LDAP server
-* if NTLM fail it calls the generic LDAP authenticator
+* if none is found it reply to the browser asking for NTLM or BASIC authentication

 = Configuration (in xwiki.cfg file) =